BOOKS

 In his books, Paul specializes in writing about complex economic issues and institutions using journalistic narratives and behind-the-scenes reporting, with the aim of making the material illuminating for both expert and non-expert readers.
 His books are especially popular with professors and students; a sample list of syllabi for college and university courses in which the books were used can be found below.

-PUBLICATION: SEPTEMBER 10, 2019
+PUBLISHED SEPTEMBER 2019

 LISTEN TO MARTIN WOLF'S "ECONOMICS READING LIST" PODCAST FOR THE FINANCIAL TIMES